agatity/dera_park_analysis/README.md

 ![Hetedik ábra](https://github.com/agatity/dera_park_analysis/blob/main/charts/Community_Sentiment_Segmentation_first_comments.png)
 ![Nyolcadik ábra](https://github.com/agatity/dera_park_analysis/blob/main/charts/Community_Sentiment_Segmentation_first_comments_piechart.png)

-**9️⃣ Figure:** And I also looked at how much the group of commenters with different levels of activity are for or against it.
+**Figure 9️⃣:** And I also looked at how much the group of commenters with different levels of activity are for or against it.
 Here it comes out well that there are significantly more supportive comments among those who commented once than in the other groups, and it is interesting that among those who commented a lot (min 4) there is a majority of neutral commenters and those who commented against.
 Opponents are only here more numerous than supporters.
 They probably commented more because of their higher engagement.

 ![Kilencedik ábra](https://github.com/agatity/dera_park_analysis/blob/main/charts/User_Engagement_Segmentation.png)